engtuncay/engtuncay.github.io/web-css/css-intro-05-Layout.md

   border: 3px solid green;
 }
 ```

+**Tip:**

-Tip: For more examples on how to align text, see the CSS Text chapter. https://www.w3schools.com/css_text.asp
+For more examples on how to align text, see the CSS Text chapter. https://www.w3schools.com/css_text.asp

-**Center an Image**
+### Center an Image

-To center an image, set left and right margin to auto and make it into a block element:
+To center an image, set left and right margin to auto and make it into a block element.

-Example
+*Example*

 ```css
 img {